martmichals/Shopstock-Deprecated/README.md

 https://github.com/martmichals/Shopstock

 <h2>Dependencies</h2>
-The app requires the use of the Google Map API, which requries an API key which can be obtained at: https://developers.google.com/maps/documentation/javascript/get-api-key and then entered into the "api_map_key" item in the "strings.xml" file.
+The app requires the use of the Google Maps API; the key which can be obtained here:<br>
+https://developers.google.com/maps/documentation/javascript/get-api-key
+Enter the key into the space in "strings.xml".

 <h2>Core Team</h2>
 Andrew Popovich, Trevor Wong, Neha Agarwal, Martin Michalski